Buttery black eyed peas in minutes! This black eyed peas curry, or lobia masala, is so easy to make in an instant pot.

 Black eyed peas are also called “lobia” in northern India.
 So, this recipe is also known as “Punjabi Lobia Masala.”

-Rather than following a strict diet, I think it’s more important to listen to your body and eat the things that make you and your body feel good.
 This recipe not only tastes great, but it makes me feel good too.
-It’s hearty, rich in fiber, high in protein and as I mentioned – a good source of dairy-free calcium (fyi: 1/2 cup of black eyed beans has 185 milligrams of calcium).
+It’s hearty, rich in fiber, high in protein, and known to be a good source of dairy-free calcium.

 My hubby, who isn’t a huge fan of legumes, loves and requests this curry often.
 He also likes my dal makhani so try that too if you get a chance.

 - Soak the dried black eyed peas in cold water for 1-2 hours.
 Drain, rinse and set aside.

 - Press the sauté button, and add the oil and allow it to heat up for a minute.
 Add the cumin seeds and once they begin to turn brown, add the onion and bay leaf.
 Stir-fry for 6-7 minutes, or until the onions begin to turn brown.

 - Add the garlic, ginger and spices, stir, then add the diced tomatoes.
 Cook for 2-3 minutes, or until the tomatoes break down.

 - Add the drained black eyed peas to the pot along with the 2 cups of water and mix well.